Krigo-Liu/coop_notes/Fin/Finance.md

 - **Volatility(波动性)**: A statistical measure of the dispersion of returns for a given security or market index.
 - **Liquidity(流动性)**: The ease with which an asset can be converted into cash without affecting its market price.
 - "When an `Order` is filled":
-  - **Buying**:
-     If you place a buy order, it’s "filled" when someone sells you the asset at the specified price.
+  - **Buying**:If you place a buy order, it’s "filled" when someone sells you the asset at the specified price.

     - *Example*: If you set a buy order for a stock at $100, the order is filled when a seller agrees to sell to you at $100 or lower (for market orders or limit orders, depending on the type).

-   - **Selling**:
-     If you place a sell order, it’s "filled" when a buyer purchases the asset at the price you specified.
+  - **Selling**:If you place a sell order, it’s "filled" when a buyer purchases the asset at the price you specified.

     - *Example*: If you set a sell order at $100, it is filled once a buyer purchases it at $100 or higher.
   - **Partial Fills**:
     if there aren’t enough shares or contracts available at the price specified.
 The remaining portion may be filled over time or canceled if not completed.

 #### 4.3.2 Amount